olilliterate/hive-minds/README.md

 - Node version of `24.13` upwards

 ### Steps:

-In order to install and run this project you need the following prerequisites:
-- Node version of `24.13` upwards

-### Steps:
 1. Find a location on your computer you want to store the project the `git clone` our repository
 2. Navigate to the repository on your computer and run `npm i` to install dependencies
 3. Create a postgresql database and copy your transaction pooler link into a .env file with the key `DB_URL`